The road to publication

 In the Blood

-A Jefferson Tayte Genealogical Crime Mystery #1
+A Jefferson Tayte Genealogical Mystery #1

 Beginnings

 I began to write In the Blood soon after I was made redundant in September 2005.
-While on holiday with my wife in Cornwall the previous year, I was given a National Trust pamphlet that contained a verse, written by an unknown Cornish Farmer in 1803.
+While on holiday with my wife in Cornwall the previous year, I was given a National Trust pamphlet that contained a verse written by an unknown Cornish Farmer in 1803.
 The verse, which has been reproduced in the book, essentially condemns the tardy and often drunken behaviour of the ferrymen operating the Helford ferry service at the time.
 It gave me the idea for a crime story that began, what if the farmer was murdered the night he wrote it?
 The what if quickly turned into why and from there the journey began.

 Telling the story